MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ![](media/cmd.png)

 Start a PowerShell session by typing `powershell`.
 You will know that you are in a PowerShell session when the prompt changes from `C:\directory>` to `PS C:\directory>`.
+Even though this walkthrough is focused on Docker commands there will be some native Windows actions performed that will need to be run from a PowerShell session such as creating firewall rules.

 ```
 C:\> powershell